moreiraa593/GeForce-Infinity/README.md

 ## 💬 **Contributing**

 I welcome contributions from the community!
-I will soon publish
+I will soon publish a contribution guide

 ## 📜 **License**